-Sony Xperia Z Ultra packs 6.44-inch 1080p display and Snapdragon 800, SmartWatch 2 also officialAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Z Ultra packs 6.44-inch 1080p display and Snapdragon 800, SmartWatch 2 also officialAlex Wagner - Editorial Director of News and Content

 Sony is making its presence at the Mobile Asia Expo 2013 known in a big (literally) way.
 The company today announced the Xperia Z Ultra, an Android 4.2-powered smartphone that features a 6.44-inch 1920x1080 TFT LCD screen that features Sony's TRILUMINOS Display for Mobile.
 This includes Sony's X-Reality mobile engine, which the firm claims will help to make videos sharper by "reproducing lacking pixels."
 The Xperia Z Ultra's screen is also said to be extremely responsive, allowing users to write or sketch with any pencil or stylus with a tip diameter of over 1mm.

 The high-end specs don't step at the Xperia Z Ultra's face, as Sony has also opted to include a 2.2GHz quad-core Snapdragon 800 processor, which is Qualcomm's current top of the line chip.
 There's an 8-megapixel rear camera with continuous burst mode and HDR for images and video on the back of the Xperia Z Ultra's frame, and Sony has tossed in a 2-megapixel shooter on its face as well.